manort70/HomeLab-Enterprise-Virtualization/README.md

 ## 🚀 Goals
 - Practice enterprise-grade infrastructure design
-- Automate deployments with Terraform
+- Automate deployments with Terraform - Will be learning soon
-- Monitor and secure services with Splunk and PKI
+- Monitor and secure services with Splunk and PKI - Need to rebuild Splunk, currently down
 - Showcase hybrid cloud readiness and scalability

 ## 🤝 Contributions